davebland/school-on-the-farm/README.md

 ## Credits

+wireframe.io

 ### Content

 Content was produced by me from discussions with my client & reference to her business plan.
-All content would be checked and approved by my client before the site was launched commercially.
+All content would be checked and approved by my client before the site was launched. commercially.

 ### Media